t2trg/t2trg-amplification-attacks/draft-irtf-t2trg-amplification-attacks.md

 {{I-D.ietf-core-groupcomm-bis}} and observe {{RFC7641}}.
 In this case a single request can result in multiple responses from multiple servers.

-An amplification attack using a multicast request and observe is illustrated in {{ampmulti_mn}}.
+An amplification attack using a multicast request and observe with conditional attributes
+{{I-D.ietf-core-conditional-attributes}} is
+illustrated in {{ampmulti_mn}}.
 In this case a single request results in n responses each from m different servers giving a total of n {{{⋅}}} m responses.
 If each response is c times larger than the request,